[ 16 Jan 2026 ]

-Lara Croft GO updated to version 2.7.3 and rolling out on Android and iOS
+Lara Croft GO version 2.8.2 rolling out on Android and iOS platforms

 TOMB RAIDER SERIES TO ESCAPE ITS COLONIAL PAST